jekyllgrim/ZScript_Basics/02_Defining_ZScript_classes.md

     }
      States
     {
-    //the animation sequence at actor spawn:
+    // The animation sequence at actor spawn:
     Spawn:
         POSS AB 10 A_Look; //this makes the monster listen for and look for players Loop;
-    //See sequence is used when an alerted monster is chasing the player:
+    // See sequence is used when an alerted monster is chasing the player:
     See:
         POSS AABBCCDD 4 A_Chase; //a basic walking and chasing function Loop;
-    //Missile sequence is entered when the monster tries to attack the player:
+    // Missile sequence is entered when the monster tries to attack the player:
     Missile:
         POSS E 10 A_FaceTarget; //the monster turns towards its target POSS F 8 A_PosAttack; //the monster uses a standard Zombieman attack POSS E 8;
         Goto See;
-    //Pain sequence is entered when the monster is shot and its painchance check succeeds:
+    // Pain sequence is entered when the monster is shot
+    // and its painchance check succeeds:
     Pain:
         POSS G 3;
         POSS G 3 A_Pain; //plays painsound (see Default block) Goto See;
-    //Death sequence is entered when the monster is killed (its health reaches 0):
+    // Death sequence is entered when the monster
+    // is killed (its health reaches 0):
     Death:
         POSS H 5;
         POSS I 5 A_Scream; //plays deathsound (see Default block)